redstone-dart/redstone/README.md

 helloUser(String username) => "hello $username";
 ```

-### Retrieving request's body
+### Retrieving the request body

-You can retrieve the requests's body as a form, json or text
+You can retrieve the request body as a form, json or text

 ```Dart
 @app.Route("/adduser", methods: const [app.POST])